Car Insurance in France: What It Is and How to Subscribe

 The third-party insurance, the minimal and basic coverage

 This is the minimum type of coverage you can opt for in France.
-It will only cover you for any bodily, material and immaterial damage caused by your vehicle to others, including any pedestrians, passengers, and drivers involved.
+It will only cover bodily, material and immaterial damage caused by your insured vehicle to pedestrians, passengers or drivers involved in the accident.

 It will not, however, cover the damages you suffer as a driver responsible for the accident.
 Passengers in your vehicle will be covered, though.